-It’s worth saying that if you’re not an experienced long-hiker then the prospect of walking 30km in a single day, at high altitude, might be a wee bit daunting.
-However there’s no need to pass up this otherwise amazing journey as there are plenty of safe opportunities for pitching a tent for the night.
+It’s worth saying that if you’re not an experienced long-distance hiker, the prospect of walking 30 km in a single day, at high altitude, might be a wee bit daunting.
+However, there’s no need to pass up this otherwise amazing journey as there are plenty of safe opportunities for pitching a tent for the night.

 - Machu Picchu Entrance – $45 USD